 “I don’t find it tragic, but rather sad, that something so good is being eroded.”

 Below are a handful of excerpts from the remarks Azenberg said directly.
-A video of his talk will be presented on the TEDx Broadway website.
+A video of his talk will be presented, according to the organizers, via the TEDx Broadway website.

 A hundred years ago on Broadway, there were 270 openings each year; there were 90 theaters.
 Now there are 35 theaters and 35 openings.